Aerosol effective radius (column/profile)

 • The OceanSat-2 spacecraft and its sensor complement are operating nominally in 2011.

 • The in-flight commissioning phase of ROSA was completed in July 2010 (Ref.
 47).

-- Firstly, ROSA-ROSSA products at each level were statistically compared with the corresponding products generated by the other processing software, giving in input the raw data observed by the other occultation mission.
+- First, ROSA-ROSSA products at each level were statistically compared with the corresponding products generated by the other processing software, giving in input to the raw data observed by the other occultation mission.

 - Secondly, ROSA-ROSSA and COSMIC original refractivity and temperature profiles (obtained giving in input to ROSA-ROSSA the corresponding COSMIC raw observations) were individually compared on a statistical base with co-located ECMWF 91 level analysis.